Moon Circles: Your Guide To Harnessing Potent Lunar Energy

 What happens at a moon circle?

-People come to moon circles to set intentions, clear energy, work through through something, gain clarity, and connect with themselves through communal energy.
-The main difference between a moon circle and a women's circle is that a women's circle is primarily sharing stories and discussion, where as moon circles are largely based in communal ritual and personal reflection.
+People come to moon circles to set intentions, clear energy, work through something, gain clarity, and connect with themselves through communal energy.
+The main difference between a moon circle and a women's circle is that a women's circle is primarily sharing stories and discussions, whereas moon circles are largely based in communal ritual and personal reflection.

 Fact vs. fiction: how does the moon affect people?